richardye101/CSCD25-Final-Project/README.md

 ### Comment data

 Due to time constraints, I will not be using the comment text data for the sentiment analysis even though it provides a lot of information due to the time constraints with this project.
-It would involve running ~2.8gb of data through word2vec, and that will take too long to run.
+It would involve running ~2.8gb of data through a sentiment processor, and that will take too long to run.

 # Part 2: Sentiment Analysis